 Moving away from the excess of having high magnification, the 2-7x configuration keeps things in perspective.
-Most hunters have a pet power range anyway, and a generous 45-13 feet/100 yards FOV keeps things wide and open.
-But, most importantly is the 5-4.3″ of eye relief that beats most other scopes for a traditional scope setup that isn’t a scout gun.
+Most hunters have a pet power range anyway, and a generous 45-13 feet/100 yards field of view keeps things wide and open.
+But, most importantly is the 5-4.3 inches of eye relief that beats most other scopes for a traditional scope setup that isn't a scout gun.

 For a scope under $100, we love that it has FMC (fully multi-coated) optics for a bright sight picture every time you bring scope to eye.
 It's also shock, fog, and waterproof, so it's ready, reliable, and durable for field use, bumpy trips in the ATV, and rough handling in and out of the truck.

 It has Simmons' standard Truplex reticle with thicker crosshair posts defining a thinner cross at the center for aiming.
 The diopter ring, power ring, and turret caps feature a nice groove for grip, and this model has the timeless Black Granite texture.